-Most of us try to avoid anything with a stinger.
-On the top of that list, often, are bees.
+Most people try and avoid anything with a stinger – bees, typically, are at the top of that list.

-Erica and fellow biologist Luke Groff were on the hunt for the rusty patched bumble bee on a warm sunning morning.
-They were near Zimmerman, MN at the Sand Dunes State Forest looking for they quarry.
-You see the rusty-patched bumble bee got the distinct honer earlier this year of being the very first bumble bee to be placed on the federal list of endangered species.
-In response to this placement the sates that are known to have been in its historic territory, such as Minnesota, started conducting surveys to get an idea of just how many are left.
-Just a week before Groff had seen one of them and the duo were out trying to confirm the bee’s presence through more sightings.
-The sighting that Groff made was the first documented sighting in modern times for Sherburne County.
+It is a warm sunny morning in October.
+Hoaglund and fellow biologist Luke Groff are on the hunt for the rusty patched bumble bee in Sand Dunes State Forest, near Zimmerman, Minnesota.
+The rusty patched bumble bee had recently received the distinct but dubious honor of being the first bumble bee placed on the federal list of endangered species.
+In response, states the bee have traditionally called home, like Minnesota, have started conducting surveys to get an idea of just how many are left.
+Groff had spotted one just a week earlier (which was the first documented sighting in modern times for Sherburne County) and the duo were out trying to confirm the bee’s presence by finding more.

-Before the 1990s the territory of the rusty-patched bumble bee spanned 28 states across the Midwest and New England.
-They also were found in Quebec, Ontario, and Washington, D.C.
-That territory is now thought to have shrunk to 13 states and Ontario.
-This new territory is about 10 percent of its historic range.
-Minnesota is one state thought to be a last stronghold due to our mix of habitat types.
+Until the 1990’s, the rusty patched bumble bee had a territory spanning 28 states across the Midwest and New England, and Quebec, Ontario, and Washington, D.C. as well That territory, however is believed to have shrunk to just 13 states, about 10 percent of its historic range.
+Minnesota is one state thought to be one of their last strongholds, due to a variated mix of habitat types.

-The surveys for rusty-patched bumble bees is done in hopes to learn more about them.
-By leaning what their habitat needs and preferences are biologists can better understand what is causing declines in population and then reverse it.
-The identifying of sites where they reside also allows for steps to be taken to provide site-specific protections.
+The search for rusty patched bumble bees will, hopefully, provide answers to many of these questions.
+By learning about its habitat needs and preferences, biologists will better understand the decline in population and reverse it.
+The identifying of sites where they reside also allows for steps to be taken to provide site-specific protections to prevent further destruction.

-The budget for the Minnesota Nongame Wildlife Program is funded almost completely by voluntary donations.
-Most of the donations come from when people file their income tax or property tax forms.
-If you would like to know more about how to contribute via income tax or property tax forms more information can be found at www.mndnr.gov.
-For more information about rare bumblebees, or maybe you even saw one, please go to www.bumblebeewatch.org.
-Bumble Bee Watch is a citizen science effort to track and conserve North American bumble bees.
+The budget for the Minnesota Non-Game Wildlife Program is funded almost completely by donations.
+If you would like to know more about how to contribute, and contribute specifically via income tax or property tax forms, more information can be found at www.mndnr.gov.
+For more information about rare bumblebees, or if you have spotted one yourself, visit Bumble Bee Watch at www.bumblebeewatch.org – a citizen science effort to track and conserve North American bumble bees.